yeojz/otplib/README.md

 const totp = require('otplib/compat/totp');
 ```

+All these can be found in the `compat` folder.

 ### In browser

 Compiled versions of the library are also available, which can be useful for quick proof-of-concepts or even login implementations like  WhatsApp / Line etc.